INFJakZda/Client-Server-Chat/README.md

 # Client-Server-Chat
-Simple communicator program using C language and IPC (Inter Process Communication).
+Simple communicator program using IPC (Inter Process Communication).

 //Comments written in Polish for the needs of univeristy classes.